JuliaIO/HDF5.jl/docs/juliacon_2023/juliacon_2023_presentation.md

 * There is a `H5_HAVE_THREADSAFE` compile time option that uses a recursive lock.
 * In HDF5.jl we have applied a `ReentrantLock` on all API calls.
   * It is now safe to use HDF5.jl with multithreading, but you may not see much of an improvement.

 ---

-# Concurrency with Direct I/O

-* The HDF5 C library provides byte offsets for continguous and chunked datasets
-* Currently, HDF5.jl allows contiguous datasets to be memory mapped into arrays allowing for multithreaded reads.
-* With efficient chunk iteration, could we perform parallel decompression in HDF5.jl by reading compressed chunks directly?

----